your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/README.md

 `skills/security-product-design-review/` is a loadable skill for reviewing product and system designs in security-sensitive contexts.
 It uses a four-tier maturity signal (Missing / Assumed / Partially specified / Verified) rather than a numeric grade, with explicit stage adjustment so an early concept isn't judged against production-readiness standards, and vice versa.

-## Contributing

-No `CONTRIBUTING.md` yet — worth adding if this repo is meant to take outside contributions rather than stay a personal reference.

-## License

-Not yet specified.
-Since this repository is your own original writing and translated work, worth deciding deliberately and adding a `LICENSE` file to match.

-## Acknowledgments

-- Source material for all articles: [your-scorpion.ru](https://your-scorpion.ru)
-- Review skill and worked examples built from this repository's own content